DrLex0/quake-frogbots/src/maps/README.md

 For instance, `dmz1++.bsp` will get a waypoint loading function called `map_dmz1PLUSPLUS`.

 More may need to be added if someone wants to make waypoints for maps with other funky characters.
 However, if you make a new map, and have to choose a file name, by all means **please just stick to the ASCII alphabet, numbers, and underscores.** Don't even think about Unicode in file names, because that is totally out of reach for QuakeC.

+## Random rant inspired by some recent Quake DM maps

+The Frogbot is designed to mimic a human player.
+If it takes hours of tweaking waypoints just to give the bot a mere 60% chance of getting past a certain spot in the map, then this spot will likely also be annoying for human players (unless it is due to a bug in the bot code).
+Some things I have observed in some recent maps:

+- Extremely tricky jumps that require some perfect sequence of bunny hops to reach an essential part of the map, will _not_ make it fun to play for anyone else than the ever shrinking group of veteran players, and will _not_ help to keep newer generations interested in this classic game.
+  It is perfectly OK to design such things in niche training or competition maps, or add it as a shortcut to give skilled players a _slight_ advantage.
+But, if your goal is to make a new map that has a chance of joining the ranks of classics like Aerowalk, making the map rely on tricks is a guarantee to thwart that goal.

+- Same for tricky geometry, platforms with specific timing, or other things that break the flow of fast-paced deathmatch gameplay.
+What makes a single-player map fun or challenging, will often make a multiplayer map _annoying._ Arguably the main reason why people still play maps like `dm2` in 2025, is not because of its traps, but rather likely nostalgia, it was one of the very first maps available at all.

+- You are making a map for **Quake,** not for _insert-name-of-latest-AAA-game-here._ The engine dates from 1996 and has _limitations,_ which give it one of the fastest gaming experiences possible, combined with a certain aesthetic.
+Embrace the limitations and respect the aesthetic, instead of trying to “upgrade” it to look like any recent game.
+The goal of Quake is to _gib opponents,_ not to stand still and gawk at ultra-high res pixels.
+Getting distracted by eye-candy _will_ and _must_ be punished by getting mercilessly **gibbed.**
+  Yes, one can enhance the looks of a map through recent advances in some implementations of the game engine, like skyboxes and high-res or transparent textures, but your map must still look good and be playable in simpler engines, or by people who don't want to download a bunch of extra files.
+Provide sensible fallback textures embedded within the BSP.

+- Maps that contain a lot of near-pitch-black zones are _not_ fun and are a lame way to try to make it more challenging.
+(Note that lighting is irrelevant for bots; they will kick your ass just as hard whether it is hiding in some dark zone or not.)
+Not being able to see anything is just plain annoying, and gets even more annoying if lethal traps are hidden in the dark zones.

+- ‘Secrets’ are OK… but only if they are _not really secrets._ Look at the classic DM maps, and you'll notice that doors or switches which need to be pushed or shot to reach some power-up, are in plain sight, indicated with a visual cue, and triggers are always near the thing they activate.
+Putting a switch at one end of the map that opens a door at the other end that can only be reached by making a perfect undisturbed run, is fine in a single-player map.
+In a net map, it is _pointless._

+- Some examples:
+  - Good: _Panzer, Nova, Halo, Joi Zite._ All made by _Alice,_ who IMO knows what constitutes a good Quake multiplayer map.
+My only gripe is that they all look similar; some variation in textures would give each map more of a unique character.
+  - Meh: _Abyssinia_ by _bps,_ looks nice and would be a fine single player map, but is terribly dark, sprawls in all directions, has annoying geometry and traps hidden in dark places.
+Similar remarks for _Sanctuary of the Silent Scribes_ by _infinity._ Also looks nice, but _way too dark_ overall, large complicated geometry with dead-ends, and reaching certain items requires too much fuss.
+Again, looks like a SP map hastily promoted to MP.
+  - Bad: _pocket infinity_ by _fourier/infiniti._ Annoying geometry, Quad only reachable by performing speed run tricks, and one of the teleports in the final version is only good for breaking kneecaps.
+Trying to add bot support to this map seems futile.